Banashree Sengupta: Travel

 Banashree Sengupta traveled to many countries to present her songs.
 She visited USSR as a part of the Government delegation in 1986.
 She attended North America Bango Sammiloni in Toronto in 1998 and Basanta Utsab in Toronto in 2011.
 She performed in Milton Keynes, Luton, London, and Glasgow in England, New York, New Jersey, Cherry Field, Long Island, Heart Ford, Boston, Tarrency City, Clave Land, and Florida in the USA, and Montreal and Toronto in Canada.

 Death

-On 19 February Banashree Sengupta breathed her last at 11.30 am at SSKM hospital after being admitted for ten days.
+On 19 February Banashree Sengupta died at 11.30 am at SSKM hospital after being admitted for ten days.
 “Deeply saddened at the passing of legendary singer Banashree Sengupta.
 My condolences to her family and fans” tweeted Mamata Bandyopadhyay, Chief Minister of West Bengal, expressing grief.
 Many eminent personalities, singers, artists, and common citizen expressed their sorrow at the demise of Sengupta.
 A large number of her admirers placed wreaths on the body that was kept for public viewing at Rabindra Sadan before the cremation at Keoratolla burning ghat.